International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 ### Vocabulary

-The semantic model for the policies and self-descriptions required to join the data space is provided by the DSA.
+The semantic model for the policies and self-descriptions required to join the data space is provided by the DSGA.
 It may also provide semantic models that need to be understood throughout the data space and might be mandatory for the publication and use of specific data contracts.

-The DSA must decide how semantic models are provided, whether by reference to a known, standardized schema externally or through a vocabulary service provided by the DSA or specific participants.
+The DSGA must decide how semantic models are provided, whether by reference to a known, standardized schema externally or through a vocabulary service provided by the DSGA or specific participants.

 Individual participants may provide additional vocabulary services to enable the discovery of semantic models needed to successfully share